 YOU are what makes these memories magical

 If you wish to get some visuals or inspiration from the DIYs and tutorials out there, go for it.
 Just don’t forget that the real fun comes from making it your own.
-Decades later, my heart is still warmed with the magic from those stones from our driveway that turned into painted gold nuggets overnight, so I promise that whatever you do to make your child’s St. Patty’s day special will absolutely be enough!
+Decades later, my heart is still warmed with the magic from those stones from our driveway that turned into painted gold nuggets overnight.
+I promise that whatever you do to make your child’s St. Patty’s day special will absolutely be enough!